Habitat Restoration in Great Lakes Areas of Concern: Maumee River

 The Maumee AOC Advisory Committee (MAAC) is currently a stand-alone committee that is still the heart of the process.
 The Maumee AOC is still a collaborative, locally based group of dedicated people working through the state and federal AOC program to restore fishable and swimmable waters.
 This local AOC committee continues to liaison with Ohio EPA and U.S. EPA, while both agencies work closely with the Canadian counterparts through the Great Lakes Water Quality Protocol of 2012 to address key environmental health issues that are severely impacted in areas of concern around the Great Lakes.
 The Maumee AOC has 9 of the 14 Beneficial Use Impairments (BUIs) remaining.
 One BUI was removed in 2015.

-The restoration of the Ottawa River in Jermain Park project is a new project funded by the 2019 NOAA-GLC Partnership.
+The restoration of the Ottawa River in Jermain Park project is being funded by the 2019 NOAA-GLC Partnership.
 This project includes engineering & design and full implementation which will enhance 2.7 acres of wetland with diverse plantings, stabilize 2,300 feet of eroding streambank, and enhance 750 feet of riparian buffer.
 The specific BUIs being addressed by this project include BUI 3a-Degradation of Fish Populations, BUI 6-Degradation of Benthos, and BUI 14a-Loss of fish habitat.

-A second new project beginning fall 2021 is the Collins Park Stream Restoration Feasibility Study.
+The Collins Park Stream Restoration Feasibility Study is also being funded by the 2019 NOAA-GLC Partnership.
 This project will evaluate and plan for the restoration of a degraded watercourse and wetland habitat areas on a portion of Duck Creek within the boundaries of a municipal golf course in the City of Toledo.
 The information produced will inform final plans, bid documents, and implementation directed at reducing downstream sedimentation and sludge, improving biodiversity of native species, introducing nursery habitat, cover, and forage for fish, amphibians, reptiles, waterfowl, and macroinvertebrates.
 Eventual implementation of this project will address objectives laid out by the Maumee AOC Program to achieve Ohio’s beneficial use restoration targets and provide connectivity between other AOC habitat improvement projects.

 Benefits of Restoration